d-miteva/Rock-Paper-Scissors/README.md

 - made according to the condition of the project
 - additionally made counter, which after the end of the game, shows wins, losses and draws

+Live Demo
+- You can play the game here - > https://replit.com/@DMiteva/RockPaperScissors#main.py